nbonamy/xfinity-usage-tracker/README.md

 Chromedriver must be installed manually and available in your PATH.

 ## Setup
 The script requires a number of configuration values to be defined.
 You can define them as environment variables or in a JSON configuration file.
 It should be named `config.json` and placed in the same folder as the script.
 You can use `config-sample.json` as as starting point.
+Some of the configuration variables can be specified from the command line.
+Run with `--help` to learn about it.

+Configuration variables are loaded in the following order of priority:

+ - Command line arguments
+ - Environment variables
+ - Configuration file

 ### Xfinity data collection
 Xfinity data collection requires two variables: